9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 9. Restore Your Device

 Still can’t invoke the app switcher on your iOS device?
 No worries!
-Now is the right time to restore it as new.
+Now is the right time to restore it to new.

 • Once the backup is down, hit the Restore iPhone/iPad and confirm.